spring-jdbc-crud/simplejdbcmapper/README.md

 ```

 This feature works well for paginated results.
-You could get the paginated orders in one query and in the second query you could get related orderlines and products and then build the relationship.
+You could get the paginated orders in one query and in the second query you could get the related orderlines and products and then build the relationship.

 ## BLOB CLOB mapping